 The minions of Satan inhabit the nefarious realm of Hey Deze, but occasionally travel to the surface through the rift that the Deep Fat Friars accidentally forged.
 Hellions, Demoninjas, and P imps alike show their evil nature to Adventurers who wander too close to Pandamonium Slums.
 Azazel rules Pandemonium; the third largest city in Hey Deze.

 The retired nether fiends mentioned in The Haunted Library of Spookyraven Manor may be related to these.
 Some Demons can be summoned in the Summoning Chamber should you have the right materials and their Names.
 Curiously, the Demon of the Big Flaming Whip was summoned by demon followers within Hey Deze itself.
 Whether Hey Deze is outsourcing to other netherworlds is not known.
-Likewise, the Infernal Abyss of the Infernal Seals is likely related, but Seal Clubbers claim that they are far worse and no demon should be condemned to a seal-y fate.

 The Giants live away from the Kingdom in the Castle in the Clouds in the Sky obediently following the duties assigned to them by a curious wheel (or not as the case may be), though some seem to have stumbled off.
 They have a strong dislike for Adventurers but have much tolerance for the oddities within their own race (after all, they allow the Goth Giants and Furry Giants to live, don't they?)
 Booze Giants no longer live in the Castle; they were caught by the Knob Goblins and kept in their menagerie.